EUROPE MARKETS: European Stocks Waver As Traders Digest Weak Inflation Data

 Germany's DAX reopens after connectivity glitch

-European stock markets struggled for direction on Friday, as traders absorbed reports of another impending prominent departure from the U.S. administration and disappointing inflation data for the eurozone.
+European stock markets struggled for direction on Friday, as traders absorbed reports of another impending prominent departure from the U.S. administration, fueling worries about uncertainty in the White House, and disappointing inflation data for the eurozone.

 What are markets doing?